DevelexGroup/DevelexCore/README.md

 1. Start your eye-tracking controller software (e.g., GazePoint Control)
 2. Start develex-bridge
-3. Proceed to the testing website with develex-core
+3. Proceed to the testing website with develex-js-sdk

 ## Developing